Nick Driver: Warm Is Your Color (2010)

 After playing heavy rock styles for close to a decade, Driver began writing music in a primarily acoustic style.
 His debut solo LP Warm Is Your Color was self-released on January 1, 2010.
-He toured the United States in support of the album, which had a top ten song hit on Sirius XM's The Coffeehouse, titled "Let's Stay Together."
+He toured the United States in support of the album, which had a top ten song hit on SiriusXM's The Coffeehouse, titled "Let's Stay Together."

 Wildy's World gave Warm Is Your Color a positive review and 3/5 stars, calling it an "adroit turn" and stating that "turning to word-heavy light acoustic pop (ala Jason Mraz) and balladry, Driver looks to bring the energy of punk to the finesse and precision of pop music".
 The review praised the creativity of several songs in particular, but criticized others for not suiting Driver's style.
 "The more up-tempo acoustic pop songs work very well for Driver, whereas the slow ballads find Driver losing energy, focus and sound."
 Music Spectrum also compared Driver's style to Mraz, and stated, "Aside from the Mraz comparison, I also hear what's called Speedwood by the group Lost & Found.
 What they mean are some hard acoustic guitar lines—kind of a punk energy to folk music.
 Driver displays this on 'Young Beautiful,' with the guitar accentuated by congas."